 How many teams touch the same runtime, how often they conflict on release cadence, and whether they truly need operational independence.

-Blast radius and platform governance
+Blast radius and architecture governance

 Runtime integration tax